Filip Filipović (politician)

-Filip Filipović (Serbian Cyrillic: Филип Филиповић; Čačak, June 21, 1878 - Moscow, April 1938) was a Serbian mathematician, one of the founders of the Communist Party of Yugoslavia and its first secretary.
+Filip Filipović (Serbian Cyrillic: Филип Филиповић; June 21, 1878 – April 1938) was a Serbian mathematician, one of the founders of the Communist Party of Yugoslavia and its first secretary.
 He spent most of his last ten years in the Soviet Union, where he was executed during the Great Purge.

 Early years

 Filip Filipović was born in Čačak on June 21, 1878.
 His father, Vasa Filipović, was a professor at the gymnasium in Čačak, where he taught mathematics, as well as German and French, and later was the director of a high school in Užice.
 Filip was one of seven children.
 His sisters Savka and Dara later belonged to the revolutionary labor movement, where they helped Filip in his political work.

 Even as a high school student, under the influence of writers such as Svetozar Marković, he became interested in socialism.
 After graduating from high school, Filipović entered the Higher Technical School of Belgrade.
 In 1897 he began participating in the revolutionary movement and was a member of the socialist organization and the general workers' union in Belgrade, where he befriended Dragiša Lapčević.

-Filipović began his mathematics studies in Belgrade and continued them at Saint Petersburg Imperial University, Russia.
+Filipović began his mathematics studies in Belgrade and continued them at Saint Petersburg Imperial University in Russia.
 After graduating in 1904, he stayed in Russia and became a mathematics teacher at the Demidovsky Women's Trade School in Saint Petersburg, where he worked until 1912, while also teaching at other schools and in some folk and workers' schools after the 1905 Russian Revolution.
-He was very interested in educational pedagogical problems and the improvement of teaching, co-authoring a text on the pedagogy of mathematics and participating in the First All-Russian Congress of Mathematics Teachers.
+He was interested in educational pedagogical problems and the improvement of teaching, co-authoring a text on the pedagogy of mathematics and participating in the First All-Russian Congress of Mathematics Teachers.